-From Nebraska Gift Shop
+From Nebraska Gift Shop in Lincoln NE

 From Nebraska

-From Nebraska Gift Shop
+Souvenirs at From Nebraska Gift Shop in Lincoln NE

 Most travelers like to take home something unique from each place they visit.
 In the From Nebraska Gift Shop, you won’t find anything other than Nebraska-related goods.
 From gourmet food baskets to Nebraska T-shirts, everything you find is tied to the Cornhusker State.

 Even the location—a former factory in historic Haymarket—is one-of-a-kind.
 The Gift Shop’s owners are also involved in James Arthur Vineyards and stock a selection of wines from the winery, Nebraska’s largest.
-One of the store’s aims is to promote local small businesses; a recent gift basket included Nebraska-made salsa, BBQ sauce, snacks and jelly.
-Plus, if you stop by during the summer, you can catch bands jamming away.
+One of the store’s goals is to promote local small businesses; a recent gift basket included Nebraska-made salsa, BBQ sauce, snacks and jelly.
+Plus, if you stop by during the summer, you can catch music bands jamming away.

-Burlington Antiques
+Lincoln NE, Burlington Antiques

+Antiquing is a recognized shopping specialty, and you’ll find plenty of purveyors of antique goods in Lincoln NE.
+But if you can only make time for one stop on the vintage trail, it has to be at Burlington Antiques.
 This 5,000-square-foot shop in the Haymarket district can properly be called an antique mall; it features 20 different dealers and sells quite a variety of goods: paper and textiles, glassware and china, pottery and jewelry, and even furniture.
-And unlike the trope of a dusty old shop, cluttered with a thousand unrelated finds, you’ll find that the merchandise here is scrupulously clean and attractively displayed.
+And unlike the trope of a dusty old shop, cluttered with a thousand unrelated finds, you’ll find that the merchandise here is scrupulously cleaned and attractively displayed.
+Certainly, your group will find intriguing souvenirs to bring home from Burlington.

-Historic Haymarket Farmers Market
+Historic Haymarket Farmers Market in Lincoln NE

 Haymarket Farmers Market

-Historic Haymarket Farmers Market
+Historic Haymarket Farmers Market in Lincoln NE

 Cruising through a farmers market has become quite a popular pastime, and the Haymarket Farmers Market is a great place to spend a Saturday morning.
 Open from May to October, this market celebrates Nebraska’s farming heritage with fresh fruits, veggies and flowers.
 Additionally, you can find crafts and baked goodies from some of the 100+ vendors.
 And there’s live music and dancing, too.
-Quite a few of the things on sale are sold only at the market, so you’re sure to find an only-in-Nebraska souvenir.
+Quite a few of the things on sale are sold only at the market, so you’re sure to find only-in-Nebraska souvenirs.

 (pk)flynn

 Looking for something trendy and unique for your home?
-Want to bring something home for a grandkid, niece or nephew?
+Want to bring home interesting souvenirs for a grandkid, niece or nephew?
 Check out (pk)flynn, a 5,000-square-foot shop that features a curated selection of quirky and stylish goods.
 Their eclectic inventory includes soaps, candles, decorative items, textiles, plates and kitchen items; there’s also a colorful smorgasbord of kids clothes and baby toys.

 Lincoln Arts Festival